GVLevesque/gvlevesque.github.io/_projects/1_project.md

 With Peter McMahan (Associate Professor, Department of Sociology, McGill University)

-<b>Status</b>: In preparation
+<b>Status</b>: Submitted

 <div style="text-align: justify;">
 <b>Abstract</b><br>
 State institutions weigh on the contents of science through coercive mechanisms such as fund- ing and regulatory enforcement.
 But do they also endogenously influence science?
-We assess two pathways, scientific curation and production, through which expert agencies directly contribute to discourse in medical science.
-We find that the CDC and the ECDC influence science principally by hosting and curating journals, which the WHO’s impact is effected primarily through employment of researchers.
+In recent decades, states have increasingly taken interest in the internal workings of science, as evidenced by the prolif- eration of expert agencies that produce original research and seek to activate and organize scientific fields.
+Here, we assess two pathways, scientific curation and production, through which expert agen- cies directly contribute to discourse in medical science.
+We analyze how scientific fields converge towards expert agency materials with a corpus of 3 million articles published in the health sciences from 1990 to 2019.
+We find that the Centers for Disease Control and Prevention influence science principally by hosting and curating journals, while the World Health Organization’s impact is ef- fected primarily through employment of researchers.
 These findings support the notion that the work of expert agencies contributes to the internal workings of science and offer insights into the institutional features that shape those contributions.

 <br><br>
 Source of project image: Ernst Ludwig Kirchner.
 1936. <i>From the Apocalypse</i>, Retrieved from <a href="https://www.nga.gov/artworks/154387-apocalypse">National Gallery of Art</a>.